ouasamine/TDD-project/README.md

 ### Setup

-1. Clone this project on your local machine using the following command on your Git Bash: `git clone https://github.com/ouasamine/[project]`
+1. Clone this project on your local machine using the following command on your Git Bash: `git clone https://github.com/ouasamine/TDD-project`

-2. Browse to project directory `cd [project]`
+2. Browse to project directory `cd TDD-project`

 3. Run `bundle install` to install the dependencies